 “As of right now, I take nothing but vitamins.
 I’m off every bit of prescription drugs, and I just have more energy.
 I can’t explain what it feels like to have more energy to do things and to get through your day without just going home and crashing. “

-Besides her own dedication and hard work, Pam credits much of her successful weight loss journey to the staff at Baylor Scott & White Medical Center – White Rock.
+Besides her own dedication and hard work, Pam credits much of her successful weight loss journey to the staff at City Hospital at White Rock – White Rock.
 Their support from day one gave her the strength she needed to make this transformation possible.

 “They would talk to me and give me lots of hope, helping me realize I was making the right move for my life.”